← Home

 Extended Deadline

-• Large operators and traders: 30 December 2025
+• Large and medium operators and traders: 30 December 2026

-Check EUDR.today for the latest deadline updates.
+Check EUDR.today for the latest deadline updates and the April 2026 simplification package.

 Simplified Obligations for SME Traders